Why do the Royal Swedish Opera collect private donations?

 Can I leave a gift in my will?

 We are grateful for all bequests.
 Your gift is part of our legacy.
-We guarantee that your gift will be well spent and used in accordance with the conditions of your will.
+We guarantee that your gift will be well invested and used in accordance with the conditions of your will.
 Unless you have explicitly named an area for your bequest, your gift will be used where it is most urgently needed.

 Your will must be in writing, signed by your own hand and simultaneously attested by two witnesses.
 Neither witness may be a family relation.
 They do not need to be mentioned in the will, nor do they need to know its contents, but they must understand that the document they are signing is a will.
 We recommend discussing the terms of your will with a solicitor.